BenjaminTuckerInstitute/Liberty/7/5/liberty.md

 **Lowell**, June 10.
 The vestry and wardens of St. Anne's Church sent to the city council tonight a remonstrance against the taking of the whole or any part of the land on which the orphanage connected with that church is situated for a new high school.
 The committee on education submitted a report, under suspension of the rules, designating the land in question as a proper site for a high school, and recommended that measures be taken for seizing under the law.

 **Milford**, June 8.
-What promises to open quite a scandal here was instituted last evening in the arrest by Deputy 8heriff Edwards and Constable George F. Birch of William Wilson, book-keeper for the large trucking and teaming firm of Johnston & Co., Milford, for alleged seduction of a Milford girl under the statutory age of consent.
+What promises to open quite a scandal here was instituted last evening in the arrest by Deputy Sheriff Edwards and Constable George F. Birch of William Wilson, book-keeper for the large trucking and teaming firm of Johnston & Co., Milford, for alleged seduction of a Milford girl under the statutory age of consent.

 **Dublin**, June 10.
 Mr. Tully, editor of the Roscommon “Herald,” has been convicted under the crimes act of publishing an article denouncing land-grabbers, and has been sentenced to three months' imprisonment without bard labor.